carpentries-incubator/fair-bio-practice/instructors/README.md

 ### 10. Reusable analysis

+The notebook and data files are on [GitHub](https://github.com/BioRDM/fair-jupyter)

 We just start jupyter from the network directory on the server and pass the link to students.
 We asked them first to make a copy of the notebook (the notebook is readonly), that creates some race condition but after a while student have their own copy.

 More fancy setup is possible but that was good enough.